mkaymak/robot-factory/README.md

 * `POST /api/robot-factory/orders`
     * Body of the request:  `{ "components": ["I","A","D","F"] }`
-    * Result is an order id and the total price of the components and if the components are not compatible with the given rules, <br /> the order cannot be created and appropriate HTTP status will be sent (like Bad Request or Internal Server Error)
+    * Result is an order id and the total price of the components and if the components are not compatible with the given rules, the order cannot be created and appropriate HTTP status will be sent (like Bad Request or Internal Server Error)
       * A successful result: `201 {"order_id": "some-id", "total": 160.11 }`

 ### Design Decisions
 * Chain of Responsibility design pattern was applied for determining whether the requested component codes are applicable.
   <br /> If one of the rules cannot be applied (e.g number of components is not 4), it throws the related exception and the chain could not continue.
-* Global exception handling by the help of AOP for reusability.
+* Global exception handling and logging by the help of AOP for reusability.
 * For extending testing in a variety of scenarios, parameterized tests were used.
 * For each rule, a custom exception was created.
 * HashMaps were used instead of a database (persistence was not included in the scope of the challenge ) <br />